Respirometry (calculation of metabolic

 CO2) at the start and end of a period of

-measurement, and then using the cumulative difference in concentrations
+measurement, and then using the volume, the cumulative (initial versus final) difference in concentrations,

 and the elapsed time to compute the average rate of change.
 The most